AdaCore/ada-spark-rfcs/README.md

 * Proposed – a proposal from the initiator, waiting for go-ahead;
 * Rejected – the discussions around the proposal concluded that the RFC will not be processed further;
-* Planning – the proposal has been considered interesting enough and it is selected for detailed design work.
-If the RFC wasn't created before the date in issue shall be propageated to a pull request at this stage;
+* Planning – the proposal has been considered interesting enough, and it has been selected for detailed design work.
+If the RFC wasn't created before the date in issue, it shall be propagated to a pull request at this stage;
-* Design – there is a team allocated to work on refinement of the RFC;
+* Design – there is a team allocated to work on the refinement of the RFC;
 * Ready for prototyping – the RFC is mature enough to start with the compiler support prototype;
 * Implementation – working on the tool support;
 * Production – the planned tool support is implemented.